Raheem Beyah

 Raheem Beyah (born December 23, 1976) is an American computer engineer, researcher, and educator.
 As of November 1, 2025, he is the Provost and Executive Vice President of Academic Affairs of the Georgia Institute of Technology.
 Prior to becoming the provost, he was the Dean of the College of Engineering and Southern Company Chair at the Georgia Institute of Technology.
 Prior to becoming the dean, he was the vice president for interdisciplinary research and the Motorola Foundation Professor and the executive director of Georgia Tech's online masters in cyber security (OMS Cyber) program.
 Beyah is also the co-founder and chair of industrial security company Fortiphyd Logic, Inc.

 Early life and education

-In his youth Beyah wanted to be an astronaut, but was drawn to the field of computer engineering through his love for video games.
-He matriculated through the Atlanta Public Schools System and graduated from Frederick Douglass High School.
-Beyah received his B.S. in electrical engineering from North Carolina A&T State University in 1998 and his M.S. and Ph.D. in electrical and computer engineering from Georgia Tech in 1999 and 2003, respectively.
-His thesis "A Deployable Approach to Better Than Best Effort Quality of Service", was advised by John A. Copeland and Raghupathy Sivakumar.
+Beyah was drawn to the field of computer engineering through video games.
+He attended the Atlanta Public Schools System and graduated from Frederick Douglass High School.
+He received his B.S. in electrical engineering from North Carolina A&T State University in 1998 and his M.S. and Ph.D. in electrical and computer engineering from Georgia Tech in 1999 and 2003, respectively.
+His thesis, "A Deployable Approach to Better Than Best Effort Quality of Service", was advised by John A. Copeland and Raghupathy Sivakumar.